Obsessive-Compulsive Disorder (OCD) - Topic Overview

 may have an overall sense that something terrible will happen if you don't do a

-certain task, such as check again and again to see whether the stove is on.
+certain task, such as check again and again to see if the stove is on.
 If

 you fail to check, you may suddenly feel tense or anxious or have a nagging